42-AI/bootcamp_machine-learning/README.md

 ### Day04 - Decision Tree :deciduous_tree:
 **Be able to use Decision Trees algorithms wisely in the future**
-> Gini impurity, entropy, information gain and Decision Trees.
+> Gini impurity, entropy, information gain and decision trees.
 <br/>

 ## Acknowledgements